Azure/AKS/README.md

 * **January, 11, 2018** - Canada Central and Canada East added to public preview

-* **April 26, 2018** - Starting 930 PM PST, AKS creates might be failing due to a storage issue.
-We are currently investigating.

 ## Code of conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.